meghanam15/FastAPI-TaskManager/README.md

 - Protected routes (401 if no valid token)
 - Environment variables for secrets
 - Swagger UI for interactive API testing

+## How I Use This

+I use this API to track my own study roadmap:
+- Each task = a topic I need to learn
+- Mark completed when done
+- /stats shows my overall progress
+- Soft delete = topics I've deprioritized
+- Filter by completed=false to see what's pending next

 ---